tejasnavalkhe/Data-Science/README.md

 # **\*\*\*\***\*\*\*\***\*\*\*\***Data-Science**\*\*\*\***\*\*\*\***\*\*\*\***

-In this repository, I will perform tasks to solve some real world problems (questions) related to data science like cleaning data, analyzing data and visualizing it.
+In this repository, I will perform tasks to solve some real world problems (questions) related to DataScience like Cleaning Data, Analyzing Data and Visualizing it.
 You will also get `README.md` file in all the Data sets containing some information about that data.

 ## A] Sales_Analysis